 And at this time, you need experienced and compassionate legal counsel to walk you through it.
 At Your Legacy Legal Care in Houston, we’re that team.
 Our probate attorneys have been practicing law for decades.
 We represent clients all over Houston and surrounding areas.
 Are you struggling with the probate process?
 Do you need help navigating the next steps or want to expedite the process?
 Contact us today to discuss your needs.

 When is Probate Necessary?

-If the deceased’s property was not jointly-owned or in a trust, the estate must go through probate for these assets to be transferred to the beneficiaries.
-Probate will also be necessary if there was no will or designated beneficiaries.
+If the deceased’s property was not jointly owned or in a trust, the estate must go through probate for these assets to be transferred to the beneficiaries.
+Probate will also be necessary if there is no will or beneficiary designations.
 Assets that commonly go through probate are real estate or vehicles titled solely in the deceased’s name and the portion of a property that the deceased shared with a “tenant in common.”
 When probate is necessary, the Executor’s job is to open the case in probate court and see it through to its conclusion.
 The probate court will appoint an individual to serve in that capacity if there is no will and no named Executor.

 Two Kinds of Texas Probate

 According to Texas law, there are two basic kinds of formal probate: independent administration of estates and dependent administration of estates.

 A Houston probate attorney can help you navigate probate administration so you don’t have to go it alone.